SebastiaanWouters/diffalyzer/README.md

    - Works with any test file naming convention (as long as it contains "Test.php")
    - Works with custom project structures

+5. **Data fixtures via PHP classes**
+   - If tests use fixture/factory classes (e.g., `UserFixture`, `UserFactory`)
+   - Changes to those fixture classes are tracked via normal dependency analysis
+   - When `UserFixture.php` changes → tests importing it are included
+   - No special configuration needed

 Example output: `tests/UserTest.php tests/UserCollectorTest.php tests/Integration/UserFlowTest.php`

 #### Other Formats (Psalm/ECS/PHP-CS-Fixer)